Greg Mancz: 2011–2013

 Mancz started all 13 games at right guard in 2011.
-He was named a First-team Freshman All-American by Yahoo!
-Sports and a Third-team Freshman All-American by Phil Steele.
-He also garnered Honorable Mention Academic All-MAC accolades.
-Mancz also won the Cohen Freshman of the Year Award, which is given to Toledo football's "Freshman of the Year".
-He again started all 13 games in 2012, earning Third-team All-MAC and Academic All-MAC honors.
+He was named a first-team Freshman All-American by Yahoo!
+Sports and a third-team Freshman All-American by Phil Steele.
+He also garnered honorable mention Academic All-Mid-American Conference (MAC) accolades and won the Cohen Freshman of the Year Award, which is given to Toledo football's "Freshman of the Year".
+He again started all 13 games in 2012, earning third-team All-MAC and Academic All-MAC honors.

-In July 2013, he was named a nominee for the Allstate AFCA Good Works Team, which recognizes college football players for their community service.
-Mancz started 12 games in 2013, starting the first three games at right tackle before being moved back to right guard for the rest of the year.
-He earned Second-team All-MAC and Academic All-MAC honors.
+In July 2013, Mancz was named a nominee for the Allstate AFCA Good Works Team, which recognizes college football players for their community service.
+He started 12 games in 2013, starting the first three games at right tackle before being moved back to right guard for the rest of the year.
+He earned second-team All-MAC and Academic All-MAC honors.
 He won the team's offensive Unsung Hero Award.